konveyor/enhancements/enhancements/crane-2.0/image-sync/README.md

 Currently, the UI import wizard recognizes when there are PeristentVolumeClaims (PVCs) to be migrated and asks the user for additional input for handling this data.
 We will update the import wizard to also recognize wihen there are ImageStreams to migrate.
-If the user wishes to migrate the images, they will be asked for the public URL of the cluster registry as this can not be reliably obtained via `oc registry info --public` (appears to only work on 4.11+ at the time of this enhancement).

-With this information in hand, we can construct a separate pipeline that runs ClusterTasks (in order):
+If the user wishes to migrate the images, we can construct a separate pipeline that runs ClusterTasks (in order):

 1. `crane-export` targeting source cluster
 1. `oc-registry-info` targeting source and destination clusters
-1. `crane-skopeo-sync-gen` using the emitted results from `oc registry info` and the export results stored in the common workspace
+1. `crane-skopeo-sync-gen` using the emitted registry info and the export results stored in the common workspace
-1. `skopeo-sync` targeting destination cluster
+1. `skopeo-sync` targeting destination cluster to actually transfer the images

 This is covered by [this GitHub Issue](https://github.com/konveyor/crane-ui-plugin/issues/110).